saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="s3.1.4"></a> Recommendation 3.1.4: The declaration parts of class-like code structures (class, interface, etc.) should be placed in the order.
 The declaration parts of class-like code structures (class, interface, etc.) should be in the following order: compile-time constants (for objects), class properties, late-init class properties, init-blocks, constructors, public methods, internal methods, protected methods, private methods, and companion object.
 Blank lines should separate their declaration.
 Notes:
-1. There should be no blank lines between properties.
-**Exceptions**: When there is a comment before a property on a separate line or annotations on a separate line.
+1. There should be no blank lines between properties with the following **exceptions**: when there is a comment before a property on a separate line or annotations on a separate line.
 2. Properties with comments/Kdoc should be separated by a newline before the comment/Kdoc.
 3. Enum entries and constant properties (`const val`) in companion objects should be alphabetically arranged.